alexdglover/sabbatical/_posts/2022-05-24-day-4-surprise-hats.markdown

 anxious.
 Hypothesis is that the pain in my chest is a constant.
 Hopefully I'm wrong and some more unemployed time will further reduce anxiety and the pain goes away
 * My activity level seems heavily dependent on good weather
+* A quote from my meditation this morning stuck out to me - "when feeling suffering or distress, it is an indication that we are not accepting what is arising"